WIU/d2l_sdk/README.md

 # Ruby Valence API
 [![Gem Version](https://badge.fury.io/rb/d2l_api.svg)](https://badge.fury.io/rb/d2l_api)

-The Ruby Valence API is a CRUD based API that facilitates HTTP methods coinciding with Brightspace's routing table to perform common CRUD functions.
+The Ruby Valence sdk utilizes a CRUD based API that facilitates HTTP methods coinciding with Brightspace's routing table to perform common CRUD functions.

 You can:
   - create, get, update, and delete users, courses, semesters, org_units, and course_templates.
   - search for users and courses based on their parameters, as opposed to the API's need for explicitly stated Usernames and Id's.

-The Valence API
+The Valence sdk

-> The Valence API is Rest-like, allowing interactions through HTTP with the back-end of a host.
-Most all of the Learning Platform functions that comprise D2L's Rest-like API are usable through this Ruby API implementation.
+> The Valence sdk is Rest-like, allowing interactions through HTTP with the back-end of a host.
+Most all of the Learning Platform functions that comprise D2L's Rest-like API are usable through this Ruby sdk implementation.

-While not all functions have been implemented for the Learning Platform of the Valence API, all critical CRUD functionalities have been implemented.
+While not all functions have been implemented for the Learning Platform of the Valence sdk, all critical CRUD functionalities have been implemented.

 ### Index
 1. [Tech] (#tech)